The Rise of Remote Work—Is It Lasting?

 Organizations can best prepare for these changes by offering more nuanced discussions about how to balance the benefits of being in the office, with the flexibility of working remotely.
 It is crucial that organizations begin working on new strategies now so that they can excel in the new year and gain a leg up on the competition.

-If young talent is seeking work flexibility, then organizations will need to alter their strategies to best allow for this possibility moving forward.
+If young talent is seeking work flexibility, then organizations will need to reconsider their strategies to best adapt to the change.
 In the same way that benefits have become such a large selling point for new employees, remote work is a new luxury being heavily sought after.
-With the competitiveness of the market, organizations cannot afford to miss out on employees due to rigid workplace culture.
+That said, what if you believe that working in the office highly benefits the work you do?
+For these employers, a change of strategy might be in order.
+Focus your efforts on the reasons for being in the office and turn those into positives that will help you attract top talent.